department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 </ul>
 <br>

-**Find out what additional evidence or forms you'll need if you're filing a claim for these issues:**
+**Find out what additional evidence or forms you'll need if you're filing a claim for any of these issues:**

 <ul class="usa-accordion" aria-multiselectable="true">
 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="special-ptsd">PTSD (posttraumatic stress disorder)</button>
 <div id="special-ptsd" class="usa-accordion-content">

-**You'll also need to submit 1 of these forms:**
+**You'll also need to submit one of these forms:**
   - A completed Statement in Support of Claim for Service Connection for Post-Traumatic Stress Disorder (VA Form 21-0781), <br>
   [Download VA Form 21-0781](https://www.vba.va.gov/pubs/forms/VBA-21-0781-ARE.pdf).<br>
   **or**<br>